Negligence in a Products Liability Action: Understanding the Basics

 • Damages: The plaintiff suffered actual harm as a result.

-See also Product Liability Attorney: Protecting Your Rights After Defective Products
+See also Product Liability Lawyers: Protecting Your Rights and Holding Manufacturers Accountable

 If any of these elements are missing, the plaintiff’s case for negligence weakens considerably.